Shankhanil/exo/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change and tasks will then be assigned accordingly.

 Please make sure to update tests as appropriate.

 ## License
 exo is licensed under GNU-3.0.
 Check the LICENSE file for more details.